Seamonsters-2605/Ardroid/Documentation.md

     - dScale
     - s1port: Steering stepper motor (only 1)
     - s1reverse
-    - sScale: 0 - 1.
-Max speed
+    - sScale: Max speed scale, 0 - 1
     - sSteps: Number of steps per rotation
     - sRotations: Rotations to fully steer to the right or left
   - numControls: Number of custom controls, usually 4.